Approximate Bilevel Difference Convex Programming for Bayesian Risk Markov Decision Processes: Algorithm and Analysis

 A sanity check that $\tilde{P}(\mu'|s,a,\mu,\theta)$ is indeed a transition probability: $\sum_{\mu' \in \mathcal{\hat{M}}} \tilde{P}(\mu'|s,a,\mu,\theta) = 1$ and $\tilde{P}(\mu'|s,a,\mu,\theta) \geq 0$.
 We choose the convex combination that minimizes the weighted Euclidean norm of the difference between $\mu$ and each $\mu_i$ by solving the following linear program:

-With the approximation in the constraint in \eqref{DCP}, we obtain the following approximate bilevel DCP algorithm for a given posterior set.
+With the approximation in the constraint in \eqref{DCP}, we obtain the following approximate bilevel DCP Algorithm~\ref{alg: approximate DCP} for a given posterior set.
 For ease of notation, we denote by $C(s,a,\theta)=\mathbb{E}_{\theta} [C(s,a,\xi)]$ the average cost at state $s$ when action $a$ is taken, under the parameter value $\theta$.

-Since the policy returned by Algorithm \ref{alg: approximate DCP} is based on an approximate transition probability, there is a need to evaluate the obtained policy.
-Next we show the approximate value function obtained by Algorithm \ref{alg: approximate DCP} is a lower bound on the exact optimal value function $V^{*}$.

-\begin{theorem} The approximate optimal value function $\hat{V}^{*}$ found by running Algorithm \ref{alg: approximate DCP} is a lower bound on the exact optimal value function $V^{*}$. \end{theorem}
+\begin{theorem} The approximate value function $\hat{V}^{*}$ found by running Algorithm~\ref{alg: approximate DCP} is a lower bound on the exact optimal value function $V^{*}$. \end{theorem}

 We also develop an upper bound on the exact optimal value function, using the obtained policy from Algorithm \ref{alg: approximate DCP}.
-The obtained policy is a finite state controller (see \cite{hansen2013solving} for the definition of finite state controller).
+The obtained policy is a finite state controller (see \citet{hansen2013solving} for the definition of finite state controller).
 Let $\mathcal{N}$ be the set of nodes in the controller such that we associate a node $n_{s,\mu}$ to each $(s,\mu)$ pair.
 The action chosen in node $n_{s,\mu}$ is determined by the policy $\hat{\pi}^{*}(a|s,\mu)$.
 For a given parameter $\theta$, the transition probability to the next node is $P(n_{s',\mu'}|n_{s,\mu},a)=w(\mu',\mu^{sas'}) P(s'|s,a)$.
 The value function of the finite state controller can be computed by

-Similar to \cite{ahmadi2021constrained}, the value function can be solved efficiently by DCP.
-It is also known from \cite{hansen2013solving} that the value function obtained by the finite state controller $\hat{V}^{\hat{\pi}^{*}}$ serves as an upper bound for the optimal value function.
+Similar to \citet{ahmadi2021constrained}, the value function can be solved efficiently by DCP.
+It is also known from \citet{hansen2013solving} that the value function obtained by the finite state controller $\hat{V}^{\hat{\pi}^{*}}$ serves as an upper bound for the optimal value function.

 Note that the inequality $\hat{V}^{*} \leq V^{*} \leq \hat{V}^{\hat{\pi}^{*}}$ provides information about how well the optimal value function $V^{*}$ is approximated.
-As the posterior set $\hat{\mathcal{M}}$ gets closer to the true one, the gap between the approximate value function and the optimal value function gets smaller.
+As the posterior set $\hat{\mathcal{M}}$ contains more beliefs to accurately evaluate the policies, the gap between the approximate value function and the optimal value function gets smaller.